aegis-icons/aegis-icons/CONTRIBUTING.md

 #### About PNGs
 As of 2021-07-25, aegis-icons doesn't actively make PNG icons anymore.
 Instead PNGs are only made when someone notices rendering problems with SVG on Aegis.

-PNGs are made by maintainers to keep files & compressions consistent.
+PNGs are only made by maintainers to keep files & compressions consistent.
 [List of SVG icons with known rendering issues are available here](https://github.com/aegis-icons/aegis-icons/blob/master/PNG/README.md).

 ## Resources
 Resources marked with star (⭐) are recommended / most used by the maintainers.